Computational Fluid Mechanics (CFM)

 Abstract

-The purpose of this paper is to numerically simulate unsteady, incompressible and laminar flow with natural and mixed convection heat transfer in a square lid-driven cavity filled with Cu-Water nanofluid.
-Jameson method is used in conjunction with Artificial compressibility method on unstructured grid ...
+The purpose of this paper is to numerically simulate unsteady, incompressible, and laminar flow with natural and mixed convection heat transfer in a square lid-driven cavity filled with Cu-Water nanofluid.
+Jameson method is used in conjunction with the Artificial compressibility method on the unstructured ...

 Read More

-The purpose of this paper is to numerically simulate unsteady, incompressible and laminar flow with natural and mixed convection heat transfer in a square lid-driven cavity filled with Cu-Water nanofluid.
-Jameson method is used in conjunction with Artificial compressibility method on unstructured grid in a viscous flow.
+The purpose of this paper is to numerically simulate unsteady, incompressible, and laminar flow with natural and mixed convection heat transfer in a square lid-driven cavity filled with Cu-Water nanofluid.
+Jameson method is used in conjunction with the Artificial compressibility method on the unstructured grid in a viscous flow.
 Effects of Grashof number and nanoparticle volume fraction on the flow and heat transfer characteristics are investigated.
-Two dimensional Navier-Stokes equations as the governing equations of the problem are discretized with finite volume method.
-Spatial discretization is performed with two order central scheme and Jameson artificial dissipation terms are added to equations to stabilize the solution.
-Unsteady terms are discretized with implicit two order scheme and are solved with fourth order explicit Runge-Kutta method in pseudo-time.
-It is found that Jameson method has good performance with reasonable convergence rate.
-Results show that increase in volume fraction of nanoparticles improves heat transfer characteristics while increase in Grashof number, weakens the heat transfer due to domination of natural convection.
+Two-dimensional Navier-Stokes equations as the governing equations of the problem are discretized with the finite volume method.
+Spatial discretization is performed with a two-order central scheme; and Jameson artificial dissipation terms are added to equations to stabilize the solution.
+Unsteady terms are discretized with an implicit two-order scheme and are solved with fourth-order explicit Runge-Kutta method in pseudo-time.
+It is found that the Jameson method has good performance with a reasonable convergence rate.
+Results show that an increase in the volume fraction of nanoparticles improves heat transfer characteristics while the increase in the Grashof number, weakens the heat transfer due to the domination of natural convection.

 Computational Fluid Mechanics (CFM)